 Estate Planning is the process of making sure that your loved ones inherit your assets with as little time and expense as possible.
-When preparing an estate plan in NYC for our clients, we are aware that we are doing more than putting together legal documents – we are also offering peace of mind.
+When preparing an estate plan for our clients, we are aware that we are doing more than putting together legal documents – we are also offering peace of mind.

 Estate Planning is generally made up of these tools to help clients accomplish their goals:

 The first question centers around the client’s family.
 Are they married?
 Were they ever divorced?
 Do they have any children and grandchildren.
 Are any children from a prior relationship?
 If they don’t have children, are their parents alive and do they have siblings?

 Once we understand the family structure, we discuss the client’s financial picture.
 Even though not all assets will pass through the will, it is necessary to know what the client owns or has an interest in.